Searchbreed

 See Spot & Tango

-What a Yorkshire Terrier actually costs year one
+What to budget for a Yorkshire Terrier in year one.

 Food (year one)